Mansa Musa: Early reign

-Musa was a young man when he became mansa, possibly in his early twenties.
+Musa was a young man when he became Mansa, possibly in his early twenties.
 Given the grandeur of his subsequent hajj, it is likely that Musa spent much of his early reign preparing for it.
-Among these preparations would likely have been raids to capture and enslave people from neighboring lands, as Musa's entourage would include many thousands of enslaved people; the historian Michael Gomez estimates that Mali may have captured over 6,000 people per year for this purpose.
+Among these preparations would likely have been raids to capture and enslave people from neighboring lands, as Musa's entourage would include many thousands of slaves; the historian Michael Gomez estimates that Mali may have captured over 6,000 slaves per year for this purpose.
 Perhaps because of this, Musa's early reign was spent in continuous military conflict with neighboring non-Muslim societies.
 In 1324, while in Cairo, Musa said that he had conquered 24 cities and their surrounding districts.

 Pilgrimage to Mecca

-Musa was a Muslim, and his pilgrimage to Mecca, also known as hajj, made him well known across Northern Africa and the Middle East.
+Musa was a Muslim, and his hajj, or pilgrimage to Mecca, made him well known across North Africa and the Middle East.
 To Musa, Islam was "an entry into the cultured world of the Eastern Mediterranean".
 He would have spent much time fostering the growth of the religion within his empire.

-When Musa departed Mali for the hajj, he left his son Muhammad to rule in his absence.
+When Musa departed Mali for the Hajj, he left his son Muhammad to rule in his absence.